yvesdb/jekyll-now/_posts/2019-02-14-Connecting a treadmill to the IBM Cloud IoT Platform.md

 ---
 published: true
 ---
-## Connecting a treadmill to the IBM Cloud IoT Platform

 Continuing from the previous blogs, I will explain how to connect a treadmill as a sensor within the IBM Cloud IoT Platform.

 First we need to create a "Internet of Things Platform Starter" kit within [https://cloud.ibm.com/catalog?search=Internet%20of%20things&category=starterkits](https://cloud.ibm.com/catalog?search=Internet%20of%20things&category=starterkits).